2021 Covid Vaccine Comparison Guide

 Vaccine Dosage Details

-Covid vaccines require two doses to offer the full benefit.
+The Pfizer and Moderna Covid vaccines require two doses to offer the full benefit.
 The first dose helps the immune system create a response against SARS-CoV-2, the virus that causes COVID-19.
 The second dose further boosts the immune response to ensure long-term protection.
+The Johnson & Johnson Covid vaccine only requires a single dose.

 When you get vaccinated, you will receive a vaccination card or printout that tells you what COVID-19 vaccine you received, the date you received it, and where you received it.
-You will then require a second dose roughly 4 weeks (28 days) later.
+If you received the Pfizer or Moderna vaccine, you will require a second dose roughly 3-4 weeks (28 days) later.

 Covid Vaccine Side Effects